john-h-k/jcc/README.md

 ### Development

-All of JCC is either C11 or Bash.

-Prequisites:
-* CMake
-* Bash
-* A C11 compiler
-* A system linker (this is almost certainly already installed)

 The `jcc.sh` script can be used for common workflows.
 A key subset of the commands can be seen here (run `./jcc.sh` for all commands):

 ```